ubclaunchpad/ubclaunchpad.com/CONFIGURING.md

 ```

 Also refer to [USING.md](https://github.com/ubclaunchpad/ubclaunchpad.com/blob/master/USING.md#redirect-links) for more details.
 You can also check [`redirects.txt`](https://ubclaunchpad.com/redirects.txt) for a full list of currently active redirects.

+### Updating Projects on the Website

+Projects featured on the website are configured in [`clubConfig`](#clubconfig) under `clubConfig.currentTeams` and `clubConfig.featuredTeams`, which provides the teams in the "Teams" and "Past Projects" sections of the website respectively.

+To make a change, simply add/remove/update one of the entries in `clubConfig.currentTeams` or `clubConfig.featuredTeams` - see [`Team`](#team) for more details.

 <br />